-- (1) The attendance figure represents actual attendance/the number of meetings a director is entitled to attend. - (2) The Board held four regular meetings, two strategic meetings and two ad hoc projects meetings during the year. - (3) The Company held the annual general meeting on July 6, 2017. - (4) Representatives of the external auditor participated in every Audit Committee meeting and the annual general meeting held during the year. - (5) For corporate governance reasons, Mr. Yang Yuanqing was required to excuse himself from the agenda item relating to assessment of the performance of the Chairman and CEO of the Nomination and Governance Committee meeting to avoid conflict of interest.
+(1) The attendance figure represents actual attendance/the number of meetings a director is entitled to attend.

+(2) The Board held four regular meetings and four strategic meetings during the year.

+(3) The Company held the annual general meeting on July 5, 2018.

+(4) Representatives of the external auditor participated in every Audit Committee meeting and the annual general meeting held during the year.

+(5) For corporate governance reasons, Mr. Yang Yuanqing was required to excuse himself from the agenda item relating to assessment of the performance of the Chairman and CEO of the Nomination and Governance Committee meeting to avoid conflict of interest.
+(6) Professor Shoucheng Zhang was appointed as an independent non-executive director of the Company on August 17, 2018.

+Professor Zhang passed away on December 1, 2018 and ceased to be a director of the Company from the same day.

+(7) Mr. Woo Chin Wan, Raymond was appointed as an independent non-executive director of the Company and a member of the Audit Committee on February 22, 2019.